How to Calculate Voltage Drop in 12V and 24V Systems

 • 2 AWG resistance: 0.000156 ohms/ft

-Result: Your winch is significantly weaker than rated.
-At full load, you’re losing over 1 volt.
+Your winch is weaker than rated.
+Under full load, you’re losing over half a volt.

 Example 3: Fridge (Long Run, Moderate Current)